fcavani/jiu-jitsu-graph/README.md

 It's a simple view of a complex art by someone with a blue belt.
-I'm really don't want to simplify jiu-jitsu to some computational model, it's not possible but it's fun to document some simple aspects of it.
+I'm really don't want to simplify jiu-jitsu to some computational model, it's not possible, but it's fun to document some simple aspects of it.

 **This isn't a form of replacement to the normal train in a properly school with a good master.**